ilebedev/ilebedev.github.io/friends.md

 permalink: /friends/
 ---

-[Sarah Cheng](http://sarahycheng.com/) is a full stack senior software engineer at [Care.com](https://care.com) with a keen interest in philosophy and interactive storytelling.
+[Sarah Cheng](http://sarahycheng.com/) is a full stack senior software engineer at [betterlesson.com](https://betterlesson.com/) with a keen interest in philosophy and interactive storytelling.

 [Nancy Ouyang](http://www.orangenarwhals.com/) is a creative mechanical engineer, software engineer, avid feminist, and boat co-owner.
-We shall surely one day cross an ocean on our little [boat](http://boat.csail.mit.edu/).
+We shall surely one day cross an ocean on our little [boat](http://boat.hackartscience.com/).
+She is pursuing a graduate degree in robotics at Harvard University.

 [Juliann Ma](http://www.juliannma.com/) is a performance pianist, writer, and artist at Mannes New School.
 Her imagination has no bounds.